alleyinteractive/feed-consumer/README.md

 Processors are the core of Feed Consumer.
 They define the extractor, transformer, and loader to use for the feed.

+Out of the box, Feed Consumer includes the following processors:

+- **JSON Processor**: Extracts data from a JSON feed into WordPress posts.
+- **RSS Processor**: Extracts data from an RSS feed into WordPress posts.
+- **XML Processor**: Extracts data from an XML feed into WordPress posts.

 ### Creating a Processor

 ```php